indigoid/lambda-ec2-dns/README.md

 Because plugging all the moving parts together by hand is painful, I've put as much as possible into a CloudFormation template.

-It takes two parameters:
+It takes three parameters:

-- `HostedZoneId` which should have the Route53 hosted zone ID of the zone you want your new DNS entries to appear in
+- `HostedZoneId` which should have the Route53 hosted zone ID of the zone you want your new DNS entries to appear in.
+Eg. `Z354G969XV9QZ9`
+- `HostedZoneName` which should have the domain name under which your DNS entries should be created. eg. `apse2.mydomain.com.`; note that this *must* have a trailing dot.
 - `CodeshipIAMUser` which should have the name of the IAM user you want to use for autodeploying this code with Codeship.